Now that I have oo’mämē, what do I do with it?

 Do your products contain nuts?

 Yes.
-Each flavor has some crunchy tidbits in it and although some flavors only have seeds, they are packed in a facility that also packs our Asian variety which has peanuts.
+Each flavor has some crunchy tidbits in it and although some flavors only have seeds, they are packed in a facility that also packs our Chinese and Indian varieties which have peanuts.

 I have a question about a recipe?